 Applied Behavior Analysis (ABA) is a type of intensive therapy based on the science of learning and behavior.
 The goal is to increase behaviors that are helpful and decrease behaviors that are harmful or affect learning.

 How learning takes place

-ABA therapy programs can help:
+ABA therapy programs can help children, teens and adults:

 Increase language and communication skills

 Improve attention, focus, social skills, memory, and academics

 The methods of behavior analysis have been used and studied for decades.
 They have helped many kinds of learners gain different skills – from healthier lifestyles to learning a new language.
 Therapists have used ABA to help children with autism and related developmental disorders since the 1960s.